michaelfdeberry/overseer/README.md

 ### 2. Cross Platform Server

-There is a cross platform server solution that will allow you to host Overseer on your local network.
-All configuration will be stored on a centralized database allowing the application to be configured once and accessible from multiple browser/device.
+This is a cross platform server based solution that will allow you to host Overseer on your local network.
+All configuration will be stored on a centralized database allowing the application to be configured once and accessible from multiple browsers/devices.

 Please refer to the [wiki page](https://github.com/michaelfdeberry/overseer/wiki/Overseer-Daemon-%28.Net-Core%29) for configuration instructions.